aravind289/Surf_website/README.md

 ## Features

-- **Semantic File Search**: Upload files and search them using natural language queries
+- **Semantic File Search**: Search your indexed files using natural language queries
+- **Mac Notes-style UI**: Clean and intuitive interface inspired by the macOS Notes app
+- **Automatic File Indexing**: System automatically indexes files from your Downloads folder (configurable in main.py)
 - **Chroma DB Integration**: Utilizes Chroma DB for vector storage and semantic search capabilities
-- **Modern UI**: Clean and responsive user interface built with Next.js and Tailwind CSS

 ## API Endpoints

-- `GET /`: Check if the API is running
-- `POST /upload`: Upload a file for indexing
-- `GET /search?query=<search_term>`: Search for files using semantic search
+- `GET /api/search?query=<search_term>&limit=<number_of_results>`: Search for files using semantic search

+## Usage

+1. First run the backend server to ensure the API is available
+2. Launch the frontend application
+3. Enter your search query in the search bar at the bottom of the page
+4. View search results in the left panel
+5. Click on a result to view its full content in the right panel